hobomaan/GitCarbon/README.md

 ## The GitCarbon Philosophy

-GitCarbon is built on four core principles:
+GitCarbon is built around four principles.

 ### 1️⃣ One Source of Truth
 Your repository history should reflect what actually happened.
 No ambiguity.
 No hidden structure.

 ### 2️⃣ No History Rewriting
-Rebase-heavy workflows introduce non-determinism and structural ambiguity.
+Rebase-heavy workflows introduce structural ambiguity and non-determinism.
 GitCarbon encourages merge-based clarity and preserved lineage.

 ### 3️⃣ Deterministic Workflows